 Cinnamon bark is helpful in strengthening and supporting a weak digestive system.
 Research indicates that cinnamon bark breaks down fats in the digestive system, making it a valuable digestive aid.

 Cinnamon bark is also known to control blood sugar levels in diabetics.
 Several studies in the early 2000s, including one by the United States Department of Agriculture (USDA) found that cinnamon bark may reduce the amount of insulin required for glucose metabolism.
 A 2013 study in Nutrition and Metabolic Insights found that the addition of cinnamon to a regimen including dietary changes had a much greater effect on lowering blood glucose levels in diabetics than the effects achieved with dietary changes alone.
 This study also suggested that cinnamon improves the body’s ability to metabolize carbohydrates.
 Additionally, a study from Pakistan, published in Diabetes Care reported that daily consumption of 1, 3, or 6 grams of cinnamon significantly reduced blood glucose, LDL (bad) cholesterol, total cholesterol, and triglycerides in people with type 2 diabetes.

 In 2012, a review in the International Journal of Food Sciences and Nutrition examined studies relating to the varied health benefits of cinnamon.
-The review acknowledged many health benefits of cinnamon including its being anti-microbial, anti-fungal, antiviral, anti-oxidant, anti-tumor, blood pressure-lowering, cholesterol and lipid-lowering, and gastro-protective.
+The review acknowledged many health benefits of cinnamon: anti-microbial, anti-fungal, antiviral, anti-oxidant, anti-tumor, blood pressure-lowering, cholesterol and lipid-lowering, and gastro-protective.